SeriusHALFING/Discordbot/README.md

 It replays the MP3 file every COOLDOWN seconds if the file isn't currently playing.

-Use the !salir command in any text channel the bot can read to make it leave the voice channel.
+Use the !leave command in any text channel the bot can read to make it leave the voice channel.

 ------------------------------------------------------------------------------------------